-Mariangiola has eleven years of experience in energy efficiency and climate change policy analysis and a deep understanding of EU policy making.
+Mariangiola, Head of Research at BPIE, has fifteen years of experience in energy efficiency and climate change policy analysis and a deep understanding of EU policy making.

-Her international experience is combined with a solid knowledge of the EU energy efficiency policies, built during her 6 years as Senior Policy Officer at WWF EPO in Brussels.
-In this role Mariangiola led the organisation’s energy efficiency work, contributing to the adoption and implementation of a wide range of policies, including the recast of the EPBD, the Climate and Energy Package, and the Eco-design and Energy Services Directives.
-She then became Senior Partnership Manager for the Climate Business Engagement unit, managing international partnerships with the private sector until her move to Montreal in 2011.
+Her international experience is combined with a solid knowledge of the EU energy efficiency policies, built as Senior Policy Officer at WWF EPO in Brussels.
+In this role, Mariangiola led the organisation’s energy efficiency work, contributing to the adoption and implementation of a wide range of policies, including the recast of the EPBD, the Climate and Energy Package, and the Eco-design and Energy Services Directives.
+She then became Senior Partnership Manager for the Climate Business Engagement unit, managing international partnerships with the private sector.

 She holds master degrees in Environmental Law and European Political and Administrative Studies and served several years on the board of CAN-Europe and Topten International Group.